 Reading Time: 3 minutesParenting coach and mum of two Katherine Winter-Sellery shares three steps to defuse any fight with your child.

-When a disagreement hits the boiling point, things get ugly.
-There’s screaming, crying, swearing . . . and that’s just the parents.
-And after it’s all over, we often feel ashamed and regretful.
+When a disagreement hits boiling point, things can get ugly.
+There’s screaming, crying, swearing – and that’s just the parents!
+After it’s all over, we often feel ashamed and regretful.
 It’s only then that we remember we’re supposed to be the adults in the room.

 That “out of control” feeling isn’t your fault.
 In the moment, when your child’s just done something that drives you nuts, your emotions get the best of you.
 But when you’re running hot, you don’t act like the parent you want to be.
 And that’s because you may not have the right tools to be able to respond instead of react.